 A standard kernel density estimator (KDE) attempts to estimate the true underlying probability distribution of a sample of data points using a function of the following form:

-where $N$ is the number of data points and $k(x)$ is a zero-mean, normalized kernel function of arbitrary shape (commonly a Gaussian), with some width $\sigma_i$, that most generally can be different for each data point.
+where $N$ is the number of data points and $k(x)$ is a zero-mean, normalized kernel function of arbitrary shape (commonly a Gaussian), with some bandwidth $\sigma_i$, that most generally can be different for each data point.
 This creates a smooth distribution out of a discrete data set, with the degree of smoothness controlled by the width parameter.
 The choice of width has tradeoffs in both directions: if the kernels are too narrow the estimator will be bumpy, but if they are too wide they can wash out real structure in the distribution.
 Often the width is selected to be the same for all points based on the number of data points, or sometimes a variable-width kernel is used, e.g.~the distance to the $n$th nearest neighbor.
 The $1/N$ normalization factor assures that the integral of this density estimator over the whole parameter space is unity.

-In order to use the KDE concept to properly reconstruct the radius function of planets detected in a transit survey, each data point has to be weighted appropriately, leading to a modified KDE, or MKDE:
+In order to use the KDE concept to properly reconstruct the radius function of planets detected in a transit survey, each data point has to be weighted appropriately, leading to a weighted KDE, or wKDE:

 where $w_i = 1/\eta_i$ are the appropriately calculated individual weight factors that renormalize the kernels to correct for missing planets, as discussed in \S\ref{sec:occurrence}.
 The weights ensure that the shape of the radius function responds appropriately to the individual corrections, and the $N_\star$ overall normalization ensures that the integral over all radii will return the NPPS, as desired in Equation \ref{eq:definition}.
-A very natural choice for the $\sigma_i$ in this case, which avoids having to choose an arbitrary smoothing factor, is the uncertainty in each planet's radius, most of which comes from uncertainty in the radius of the host star.
-If this does not make for a sufficiently smooth distribution, then the $\sigma_i$ can be multiplied by an additional factor to increase the smoothing.
+We note that because this function does not normalize to unity, it is not strictly a density function, but a ``rate function,'' representing number of planets per unit radius rather than probability density.